ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     sudo apt-get purge --remove cuda*
     sudo apt-get install ubuntu-desktop

-if the driver is loaded (after reboot), the install through cuda.run file without driver.
+if the driver is loaded (after reboot), then install through cuda.run file without driver.

 if not, then install cuda driver,